BietSoft/brixx.docs/brixx-decision-script/README.md

 ## name

-The field `name` defines Brixx decision table object identifier and will be used for the decision table class [check](#decision-table-check) method.
+The field `name` defines Brixx decision table object identifier and will be used for the [DecisionTable.check](#decision-table-check) method.
 The field is optional and not required.
-If `name` is not set it will set to the `BrixxDecisionTable.defaults.description` ('Decision table').
+If `name` is not set it will set to the `DecisionTable.defaults.description`.

 **Example**